Introduction to the class rules

 B - The stern transom may be partially or fully open, however the sides must still be the full height.

-D - The sides and transoms must continue to be flat and parallel, even above the 10" line, except for a gunnel or hiking wings (or other similar shaped extension) with the following restrictions:
+D - The sides must contintue to be parallel, the sides & transoms must continue to be flat, even above the 10" line, except for a gunnel or hiking wings (or other similar shaped extension) with the following restrictions:

 must be above the 10" line